Traveling Waves in the McKean-Vlasov Equation under Sakaguchi-Kuramoto Interaction with Phase Frustration: Introduction

-In order to achieve maximal tractability while capturing the essence of spontaneous synchronization, Kuramoto proposed equally weighted purely sinusoidal coupling between identical oscillators, $\Gamma_{ij}(\theta)= \Gamma(\theta)=\sin\theta$.
-The sinusoidal coupling mimics oscillators adjusting their phase velocities to each other: it vanishes when oscillators are in phase or anti-phase, it pushes oscillators together when they are in near phase and apart when they are in near anti-phase.
-Furthermore, a single-mode interaction permits a mean-field reformulation, in which the interactions can be understood by means of macroscopic mean-field quantities -- the order parameter, and the average phase -- rather than directly.
-This, in turn, significantly simplifies the dynamics of synchronization.
-Although highly symmetric and idealized, the resulting so-called Kuramoto model is considered the paradigm of synchronization, providing a unifying underpinning for various mechanisms of synchronization.
-For $N\gg1$, depending on the distribution of intrinsic frequencies $\omega_i$, it predicts a phase transition from the incoherent state to a single coherent state, in which a single cluster of oscillators spontaneously synchronize at a certain threshold $\mu_c$ (see Strogatz et al. \cite{Strogatz, StrogatzMirollo}).
+With the aim of achieving maximal tractability while capturing the essence of spontaneous synchronization, Kuramoto proposed purely sinusoidal coupling between identical oscillators, $\Gamma(\theta)=\sin\theta$.
+It mimics how oscillators adjust their phase velocities to each other: it vanishes when oscillators are in phase or anti-phase, it pushes oscillators together when they are in near phase and apart when they are in near anti-phase.
+Furthermore, a single-mode interaction permits a mean-field reformulation, in which the microscopic interactions can be captured by macroscopic mean-field quantities -- the order parameter, and the average phase.
+Although highly symmetric and idealized, the Kuramoto model is considered the paradigm of synchronization.
+Its central feature is a phase transition from incoherence to coherence at a threshold $\mu_c$ that emerges as a result of the competition between the disorder encoded in the frequency distribution $g(\omega)$ and the order induced by the coupling.
+This is best captured by the following classical result: For $N\gg1$, for unimodal symmetric frequency distributions $g(\omega)$, it predicts a phase transition at $\mu_c=\frac2{\pi g(0)}$ from the incoherent state to a coherent steady state in which a single cluster of oscillators spontaneously synchronizes (see Strogatz et al. \cite{Strogatz, StrogatzMirollo}).